 SAIC at Homan Square is a community of dedicated North Lawndale residents and artists in the historic Chicago neighborhood of Homan Square.
 Along with artists and scholars from the School of The Art Institute of Chicago, we engage audiences and communities in collaborative processes through three areas of focus: Public Programs:Events, Classes and Workshops, Degree Classes for SAIC students, Classes and Workshops and an Artist-In-Residence Program.

 Hand in hand with the community, our purpose is to identify issues, promote public discourse, and catalyze social change within specific institutions, neighborhoods, and other public contexts.
 It is a platform to share, support, and amplify what is already there by adding resources and bringing in others.

-SAIC’s work at Homan Square aspires to engage all kinds of artists’ backgrounds, working across disciplines, combining object making, performance, research, writing, and design with community organizing in projects that integrate studio art practices with civic engagement.
+SAIC's work at Homan Square aspires to engage artists from a variety of disciplines to combine their skills and work with the community to organize projects that integrate studio art practices with civic engagement.

 credit: Tom Harris Photography

 As artists, we serve our vision and creativity to produce work that inspires emotion, reflection, and action.
 As activists, we serve our community to build paths to positive change.
 As community members, we care for our neighbors and work together to improve our neighborhood.
 With our tower partners, SAIC is building an intersection to combine all aspects of artistic service and community to continue to do what we do best: to teach, be taught, create and grow.
 We do this through an artist in residency program, SAIC degrees classes, community classes, workshops, and events.
 Providing artistic resources, artistic and job skills along with public projects.